clux/magic-forest/README.md

 ```

 ## Personal Results
-Last tested August 2017 on an i7 7700K, using latest packages in Arch: stable rust (1.19), python 3.6 and pypy 5.8, node 6.11 LTS, go 1.8, c++ with both llvm4 and gcc7, haskell with ghc8, elixir 1.5.0, ruby 2.4.
+Last tested August 2017 on an i7 7700K, using latest packages in Arch: stable rust (1.19), python 3.6 and pypy 5.8, node 8.3, go 1.8, c++ with both llvm4 and gcc7, haskell with ghc8, elixir 1.5.0, ruby 2.4.

 - c++/gcc: 295ms
 - rust: 300ms